Experiences of the workplace

 How to request time off of school to complete an experience of the workplace

-- You will need to complete an Application of leave for experiences of work form to request the time off from school.
+- You will need to complete an Application of leave for experiences of work form to request the time off from school at least 3 weeks prior to the start of your placement.